 What is a Business Casual Dress Code?

-Business casual dress code is a professional, yet slightly casual, dress code that is appropriate for the office environment.
+The business casual dress code is a professional, yet slightly casual, dress code that is appropriate for the office environment.

 However, the definitions can vary based on each company’s climate and culture.